Albany International (NYSE:AIN) Updates FY 2021 Earnings Guidance

-Albany International (NYSE:AIN) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided EPS guidance of 2.400-2.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.760.
+Albany International (NYSE:AIN) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share guidance of 2.400-2.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.760.
 The company issued revenue guidance of $850 million-$890 million, compared to the consensus revenue estimate of $875.43 million.

-Albany International (NYSE:AIN) last released its quarterly earnings results on Sunday, April 25th.
-The textile maker reported $0.87 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.65 by $0.22.
-Albany International had a return on equity of 17.39% and a net margin of 10.76%.
-On average, equities research analysts anticipate that Albany International will post 3.45 EPS for the current year.
+A number of equities research analysts have weighed in on the company.
+Robert W. Baird downgraded Albany International from an outperform rating to a neutral rating and raised their price target for the company from $70.00 to $79.00 in a research report on Monday, January 11th.
+Bank of America restated a neutral rating and set a $90.00 price target on shares of Albany International in a research report on Monday, March 15th.
+Finally, Zacks Investment Research upgraded Albany International from a strong sell rating to a hold rating in a report on Thursday, March 4th.
+Five investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
+Albany International currently has a consensus rating of Hold and an average price target of $77.17.

-A number of research firms have commented on AIN.
-Zacks Investment Research upgraded Albany International from a strong sell rating to a hold rating in a research report on Thursday, March 4th.
-Bank of America reaffirmed a neutral rating and set a $90.00 price target on shares of Albany International in a research note on Monday, March 15th.
-Finally, Robert W. Baird downgraded Albany International from an outperform rating to a neutral rating and upped their price target for the stock from $70.00 to $79.00 in a research note on Monday, January 11th.
-Five equities research analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of Hold and an average price target of $77.17.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, April 8th.
+Shareholders of record on Friday, March 19th were given a dividend of $0.20 per share.
+The ex-dividend date of this dividend was Thursday, March 18th.
+This represents a $0.80 annualized dividend and a yield of 0.90%.
+Albany International’s payout ratio is 19.46%.

-In other news, VP David M. Pawlick sold 2,000 shares of the company’s stock in a transaction that occurred on Friday, February 19th.
-The stock was sold at an average price of $79.29, for a total value of $158,580.00.
-Following the completion of the transaction, the vice president now directly owns 2,314 shares of the company’s stock, valued at $183,477.06.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, SVP Robert Alan Hansen sold 600 shares of the company’s stock in a transaction that occurred on Thursday, February 18th.
-The shares were sold at an average price of $80.27, for a total value of $48,162.00.
-Following the completion of the transaction, the senior vice president now directly owns 13,404 shares of the company’s stock, valued at $1,075,939.08.
+In other news, SVP Robert Alan Hansen sold 1,000 shares of Albany International stock in a transaction that occurred on Tuesday, February 23rd.
+The shares were sold at an average price of $82.64, for a total transaction of $82,640.00.
+Also, VP David M. Pawlick sold 2,000 shares of Albany International stock in a transaction that occurred on Friday, February 19th.
+The shares were sold at an average price of $79.29, for a total transaction of $158,580.00.
+Following the transaction, the vice president now owns 2,314 shares of the company’s stock, valued at $183,477.06.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 3,600 shares of company stock valued at $289,382.
-Company insiders own 5.73% of the company’s stock.
+Over the last ninety days, insiders have sold 3,600 shares of company stock worth $289,382.
+Insiders own 5.73% of the company’s stock.

 Albany International Company Profile